-a.
-For employees hired on or after August 1, 2003: If the spouse of an employee is covered by any PEBTF health care plan, and he/she is eligible for coverage under another employer's plan(s), the spouse shall be required to enroll in each such plan, which shall be the spouse's primary coverage, as a condition of the spouse's eligibility for coverage by the PEBTF plan(s), without regard to whether the spouse's plan requires cost sharing or to whether the spouse's employer offers an incentive to the spouse not to enroll.

-b.
-For employees hired before August 1, 2003: Effective October 1, 2003, if the spouse of an employee covered by any PEBTF health plan also is eligible for coverage under another employer's plan(s), the spouse shall be required to enroll in such plan, provided the plan in question does not require an employee contribution by the spouse or the spouse's employer does not offer an incentive to the spouse not to enroll.
-Once covered by another employer's plan, that plan will be the spouse's primary coverage, and the PEBTF plan will be secondary.

-c.
-Nothing herein shall be construed to limit the authority of the Board of Trustees to modify or adopt these or other spousal eligibility rules.

-Section 6. a.
+- a.
+For employees hired on or after August 1, 2003: If the spouse of an employee is covered by any PEBTF health care plan, and he/she is eligible for coverage under another employer's plan(s), the spouse shall be required to enroll in each such plan, which shall be the spouse's primary coverage, as a condition of the spouse's eligibility for coverage by the PEBTF plan(s), without regard to whether the spouse's plan requires cost sharing or to whether the spouse's employer offers an incentive to the spouse not to enroll. - b.
+For employees hired before August 1, 2003: If the spouse of an employee covered by any PEBTF health plan also is eligible for coverage under another employer's plan(s), the spouse shall be required to enroll in such plan, provided the plan in question does not require an employee contribution by the spouse or the spouse's employer does not offer an incentive to the spouse not to enroll.
+Once covered by another employer's plan, that plan will be the spouse's primary coverage, and the PEBTF plan will be secondary. - c.
+Nothing herein shall be construed to limit the authority of the Board of Trustees to modify or adopt these or other spousal eligibility rules. - Section 6. a.
 The Employer shall allow each individual who was eligible as an active employee under the Fund's health benefit plans to elect coverage upon retirement under the Retired Employees Health Program (hereinafter REHP).
-In addition, dependency coverage shall be allowed where the dependents of the annuitant qualify under such Program.
+In addition, dependency coverage shall be allowed where the dependents of the retiree qualify under such Program.
+The following phrases shall be defined as: - (1) For State Employees' Retirement System or the Public School Employees' Retirement System members, an employee is deemed retired when the employee applies for and receives retirement benefits. - (2) For State Employees Defined Contribution Plan participants, an employee is deemed retired when they receive a full distribution from their defined contribution plan. - (3) Superannuation age, for the express purposes of this Section and Article 9 Section 7.b.(1) only, shall be defined as follows: - a.
+For State Employees Defined Contribution Plan participants, it shall be 67 years old. - b.
+For State Employees' Retirement System or the Public School Employees' Retirement System members it is defined by the State Employees Retirement Code.